slobkerCC/Code-Cube-Docs/docs/tag-monitor/error-monitoring-server-side.md

 **Database Name / Dataset ID**

 Every client data is stored in it's own personal dataset.
-The value for your configuration can be found on the [configuration page](https://portal.code-cube.io/tag_monitor_config), in the step 'Server-side monitoring' (field 'Database name')
+The value for your configuration can be found on the [configuration page](https://portal.code-cube.io/tag_monitor_config), in the step 'Server-side monitoring' (field 'Database name').

 **Table Name / Table  ID**

 In this field the constant value that should be added is "raw_data_server".
-The value cna also be found on the [configuration page](https://portal.code-cube.io/tag_monitor_config), in the step 'Server-side monitoring' (field 'Table name')
+The value can also be found on the [configuration page](https://portal.code-cube.io/tag_monitor_config), in the step 'Server-side monitoring' (field 'Table name').

 **Add Metadata**